cerndb/SparkPlugins/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ch.cern.sparkmeasure/spark-plugins_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/ch.cern.sparkmeasure/spark-plugins_2.12)

 This repository contains code and examples of how to use Apache Spark Plugins.
-Spark plugins are part of Spark core since version 3.0 and provide an interface, and related configuration, for injecting custom code on executors as they are initialized.
+Spark plugins provide an interface, and related configuration, for injecting custom code on executors as they are initialized.
 Spark plugins can also be used to implement custom extensions to the Spark metrics system.

 ### Motivations
-- Instrumenting parts of the Spark workload with plugins provides additional flexibility compared to extending instrumentation in the Apache Spark code, as only users who want to activate it can do so, moreover they can play with configuration that may be customized for their environment, so not necessarily suitable for all possible uses of Apache Spark code.
+- One important use case for deploying Spark Plugins is extending Spark instrumentation with custom metrics.
-- One important use case is extending Spark instrumentation with custom metrics.
+- Other use cases include running custom actions when the executors start up, typically useful for integrating with external systems.
 - This repo provides code and examples of plugins applied to measuring Spark on K8S, Spark I/O from cloud Filesystems, OS metrics, and custom application metrics.
 - Note: The code in this repo is for Spark 3.x.